Hard Edge

-Hard Edge (ハードエッジ, Hādo Ejji), released in North America as T.R.A.G.: Tactical Rescue Assault Group - Mission of Mercy (or simply T.R.A.G.), is a video game for the Sony PlayStation.
-It is an action-adventure game developed and published by Sunsoft.
+Hard Edge (ハードエッジ, Hādo Ejji), released in North America as T.R.A.G.: Tactical Rescue Assault Group - Mission of Mercy (or simply T.R.A.G.), is a 1998 action-adventure game developed and published by Sunsoft for the PlayStation.

+A successor game, Hard Edge - War Zone, was released for Windows on July 23, 2026.
+It is a card battler instead of an action-adventure game.

 Plot

 The T.R.A.G. team infiltrates the Togusa building, which has been taken over by terrorists, and they attempt to take it back, as well as rescue Professor Kevin Howard, an important scientist who is a hostage of the terrorists.

 Gameplay

 The gameplay is somewhat similar to that of Resident Evil, with 3D characters moving across pre-rendered backgrounds most of the time.

 Characters

 There are 4 playable characters, each with a unique ability and also a different fighting style: